-A common question for a watch dealer is, “How often should my Rolex be serviced?”
+A common question asked at Family & Co.
+Jewelers is, “How often should my Rolex be serviced?”
 I asked multiple watchmakers and they generally went along with the watch industry recommendations.
 Most experts recommend having any fine automatic serviced every five years.
 While I am mostly discussing Rolex timepieces here; this advice applies to any fine Swiss mechanical timepiece.

 What does a service entail?
 Servicing (aka: Overhauling) is completely disassembling the movement and placing the parts in special chemical solution that dissolves oil residue, dirt and dust.
 The movement is then reassembled and special oils are applied to lubricate the essential parts.
 The watch is then put back together.
 Our watchmakers will change the gaskets if you are having the watch serviced.
 This will make sure your watch stays to the water resistant specifications it came with.
 Your watch will be pressure tested to confirm this.

 There are different oils used in wristwatches.
 Thin lubricants are used for low-torque, high-speed applications.
 Heavier, thicker oils are used for high-torque, low-speed applications.
 Thin oils can dry up and thicken and heavy oils can lose their cohesiveness and move off the pivots over time.
 The gaskets that ensure water resistance are the other reason for wanting to get your watch serviced.
 The gaskets generally do not get much action and can stay effective for much longer than the oils.